Frisanco

-Frisanco (Frisanc) is a town and comune in the province of Pordenone, in the Friuli-Venezia Giulia region (north-eastern Italy).
+Frisanco (Frisanc) is a town and comune (municipality) in the Regional decentralization entity of Pordenone in the region of Friuli-Venezia Giulia, north-eastern Italy.
+Its frazione (borough) of Poffabro is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 As early as 1492 a church stood in the center of the village.

 A fire swept through the mountain village in 1606, destroying much of the town including all of the town's public and religious records.
 In the archives of the Curia of Udine there are the documents from 1648 to 1650 regarding a trial of the inquisition against witches who were said to meet for sabbats in the meadow of Malgustât, behind Mt.
 Raut.
 In one document it is written that the, "village of Frisanco in particular is said to be the witches’ nest".

 On 28 September 1810 by Napoleonic decree Frisanco became the administrative center of the Val Colvera which included annexing Poffabro.